 As a freelancer, you don't get paid for the time you take off.
 So work extra hard during the weeks leading up to your break and save as much money as possible.
 You'll want to compensate for the weeks you won't be earning.

 There are certain times of the year when your business will experience quieter periods.
 Christmas is the most obvious one when everyone completely steps away from work for at least a week.
 Take advantage of this festive break and go on holiday.
 Pick a winter sun destination.
 It might be the only time of year when clients won't expect you to be in the office, so go for it!

 Turn off notifications

 Do you need to know if someone has liked your latest Facebook post?
 Or if you've had a reply to your tweet?
 The notifications – even if not work-related – will only bring stress.
 Switch them off or delete apps completely, so you can give your mind the rest it deserves.
 And while we're on the subject, delete your email app from your phone, too, so you're not tempted to check work emails.

 Have a digital detox

-Yes, you'll be taking photos of beautiful spots but can Instagram wait until you get home?
-I'm a huge fan of Instagram.
+Yes, you'll be taking photos of beautiful spots, but can Instagram wait until you get home?
+I'm a massive fan of Instagram.
 I love sharing what I'm doing with family and friends.
 But if I'm on holiday, I don't want to think about capturing pretty views or nice angles – it just reminds me of work again.
 Instead, I save my pics to share when I'm home.

 A final thought

 If you're still worried about going on holiday and are tempted to take your laptop, remember that you're only going away for one or two weeks.
-The world won't end and clients will still be there when you get back.
+The world won't end, and clients will still be there when you get back.
 Only take your laptop if you have to, and only use it in case of emergencies.
 More than anything, you must remember to relax.
 It's crucial if you want to avoid burnout and be a productive, happy freelancer.